Coltthatcher/CURRENCY-EXCHANGE/README.md

 ## Description

-_This application is a currency exchange from US to any chosen currency listed from the API website. it was a show of_
+_This application is a currency exchange from US to any chosen currency listed from the API website. it was a show of my knowledge gained from API_KEYS during the weeks curriculum._

 ## Setup/Installation Requirements